GaloisInc/BESSPIN-GFE/README.md

 If you see error messages, then something went wrong.

+To run any `.elf` file on the GFE, you can use the `run_elf.py` script in `$GFE_REPO/testing/scripts/`.
+It can be run using `python run_elf.py path_to_elf/file.elf`.
+By default the program waits 0.5 seconds before printing what it has received from UART, but this can be changed by using the `--runtime X` argument where X is the number of seconds to wait.

 #### Running Linux and Busybox ####

 The following instructions describe now to boot Linux with Busybox.